Building Vocal Community

-Songwriting & Faith:
+Songwriting & Spirituality:

 A Conversation with Kristen Leigh

-musician and a person of faith will illuminate some of the ways in which churches have often unwittingly hindered the development of art and artists by attempting to control the outcome of the creative process, leading to stagnant and stale forms of both artistic and religious expression.
-What does it mean to truly write from a place of faith?
+musician and a person of faith will illuminate some of the ways in which churches often unwittingly hinder the development of art and artists by attempting to control the outcome of the creative process, leading to stagnant and stale forms of both artistic and religious expression.
+What does it mean to truly create from a place of faith?
 How can we create works that express both theological depth and emotionally sincerity?
-Drawing inspiration from the literary tradition of the Scriptures (particularly the clever artistry of the parables), Kristen encourages artists to reach beyond the tropes and trends of contemporary culture to ponder anew the question of how meaningful and truthful content is best conveyed through creative and artistic expression.
+Drawing inspiration from the literary tradition of the Scriptures (particularly the clever artistry of the parables), Kristen encourages artists to reach beyond the tropes and trends of contemporary culture, in order to ponder anew the question of how meaningful and truthful content is best conveyed through creative and artistic expression.
 Musicians and non-musicians alike will discover new ways to deepen their faith through an appreciation of music outside of church contexts, and fellow songwriters will be encouraged to dig more deeply in their efforts to convey what is most true at the heart of life.
 This presentation will include performances of Kristen's original music.

 Note: Kristen also offers basic songwriting and recording lessons outside of faith-based contexts.